Ahmed-Arafat10/Git/Git.md

 $ git fetch
-> if there is a messege, this means that some changes were downloaded from remote, if not you are up to date
+> if there is a message, this means that some changes were downloaded from remote, if not you are up to date
-- Note : it just tells you that some changes are exist in remote but not in your local machine, but it dont pull them {merge them to your local branch}
+- Note : it just tells you that some changes are exist in remote but not in your local machine, but it don't pull them {merge them to your local branch}
 - VIP Note : $ git fetch command will work only one time and after fetching data from remote repo into local one, if you use this command again it wont work {As you already fetched new changes}

 - Then what is the purpose of this command at all?
-- Imagine that you are working on the new changes and you dont want to merge latest code into your branch.
+- Imagine that you are working on the new changes and you don't want to merge latest code into your branch.
 And you would like to know whether there are any changes in remote branch that are needed to be merged then use $ git fetch command